ChrisWhealy/wasm_sha256/README.md

 ## Wasmer

 If present in the CWD, `wasmer` will read `wasmer.toml` to discover which WASM module is to be run.
-In such cases, you need only specify `wasmer run .` and the meaning of `.` will be derived from the contents of `wasmer.toml`.
+In such cases, you need only specify `wasmer run .` where the meaning of `.` will be derived from the contents of `wasmer.toml`.

 `wasmer`, has both a `--dir` and a `--mapdir` argument, but you should always use the `--mapdir` argument.
 See [below](#wasmer-update) for why this is the case.